Anthony Payten BVSc (Hons) MANZCVSc

 Anthony grew up in Cowra in the Central West and graduated from Sydney University in 1999.
 He has worked in the Lower Hunter predominantly since graduating.

 Anthony and his wife Kelly have three young sons and daughter.
-They have a much loved cat called Miffy who was adopted as a rescue kitten in Orange and five spoilt chooks.
+They have a much loved cat called Miffy who was adopted as a rescue kitten in Orange, Lacy the Labrador and six spoilt chooks.

 Kelly Payten BVSc (Hons)